aragon/hack/docs/apm-ref.md

 ## APMRegistry
 ### ENSSubdomainRegistrar

-Ownership of the ENS name that the APMRegistry operates has to be transferred to the ENSSubdomainRegistrar app that is part of the DAO.
+Upon initialization, ownership of the ENS name that the APMRegistry operates is transferred to the ENSSubdomainRegistrar app that is installed in the DAO.
+In our deployments, we ensure this is completed on deployment through a APMRegistryFactory contract that assigns the APMRegistry the ENSSubdomainRegistrar's `POINT_ROOTNODE_ROLE` and then calls `initialize()` on the APMRegistry.

-The APMRegistry needs to have permission on the ENSSubdomainRegistrar to create new names, which is done every time a repo is created.
+The APMRegistry also needs to have permissions for the ENSSubdomainRegistrar's `CREATE_NAME_ROLE` in order to create new names, which is done every time a repo is created.

 ---